samueldsingh/data-engineering/sql/2-basic-operations.md

 The result shows employees along with their corresponding managers.
 John has no manager (`manager_id` is NULL), and the other employees have managers based on their `manager_id`.

--`NATURAL JOIN`: A `NATURAL JOIN` is a type of join operation that automatically matches columns with the same name from two tables.
+- `NATURAL JOIN`: A `NATURAL JOIN` is a type of join operation that automatically matches columns with the same name from two tables.
 It's a shorthand way to join tables based on columns that share the same name without explicitly specifying the columns to join on.
 Here's an example using two simple tables: `Employees` and `Departments`.

 **Employees Table:**
 | emp_id | first_name | last_name | department_id |